Menu:

 The conflict with Webex' software occurs when you share a PPT presentation during a meeting.
 You may see this error message from PowerPoint either then or the next time you start PowerPoint.

-We're working directly with Webex to solve the problem.
+We've worked directly with WebEx and have identified the cause of problem.
+It's up to WebEx to solve it.
 If it occurs, please contact Webex tech support and ask about an upgrade to version 26 or higher of their software.

 If the updated software isn't available yet or you can't install it for other reasons, here are two simple workarounds: